Trixie: A Basenji Dog With a Golden Heart

 Bit by the Rattle Snake

-Trixie was not afraid of anything.
-When she happened upon a rattler, she was not leery and went up to it.
-It struck her on her back.
-We heard the rattle snake, and when we heard her yelp, Pampa grabbed a hoe and killed the rattler.
+Trixie was not afraid of anything, so when she happened upon a rattler, she was not leery and went up to sniff it.
+The rattle snake struck her on her back.
+We heard the rattle of the snake, and when we heard Trixie yelp, we knew that she had been bitten.
+Pampa grabbed a hoe and killed the rattle snake.

 Pampa made an incision with a sharp knife at the puncture wound where Trixie was bitten by the rattle snake.
 He held Trixie in a pan of kerosene so that the wound was submerged.
 He said that this method would draw the poison out.
 I guess it must have worked because after being sick for a few days, she got well.

 A few more days after that, we were in the yard and heard the familiar rattle.
 Trixie ran toward the sound in the weeds.
 Pampa said, "That dog wants to get herself killed," and he reached for the hoe.
 But, before he could find the snake, Trixie came out of the weeds, dragging the snake with her.
-She had killed her first of many rattlers, and she became a mighty hunter.
+She had killed her first of many rattlers, and she became a mighty hunter of rattle snakes.

 Trixie Died Giving Birth